April 2019 Spanish general election: Background

-The 2016 general election had seen the People's Party (PP) gaining votes and seats relative to the 2015 election, with Mariano Rajoy securing the support of Albert Rivera's Citizens (Cs) and Canarian Coalition (CCa) for his investiture, but this was still not enough to assure him re-election as prime minister.
-Criticism on Spanish Socialist Workers' Party (PSOE) leader Pedro Sánchez for his electoral performance and his stance opposing Rajoy's investiture, said to be a contributing factor to the country's political deadlock, reached boiling point after poor showings in the Basque and Galician regional elections in September 2016.
-A PSOE crisis ensued in which Sánchez was ousted and a caretaker committee was appointed by party rebels led by Andalusian president Susana Díaz, who subsequently set out to abstain in Rajoy's investiture, allowing the formation of a PP minority government and preventing a third election in a row.
-Díaz's bid to become new party leader was defeated in a primary in May 2017, with Sánchez being voted again into office under a platform focused on criticising the PSOE's abstention to Rajoy.
+The 2016 general election saw a strengthened People's Party (PP) and the left-wing Unidos Podemos alliance failing to overtake the Spanish Socialist Workers' Party (PSOE).
+Mariano Rajoy secured the support of Albert Rivera's Citizens (Cs) and Canarian Coalition for his investiture, but this was still not enough to guarantee his re-election as prime minister of Spain.
+Criticism to PSOE leader Pedro Sánchez for his opposition to Rajoy—seen as prolonging the political deadlock—intensified after poor results in the September 2016 regional elections.
+A party crisis followed, leading to Sánchez’s ousting and party rebels under the Andalusian president, Susana Díaz, taking control.
+The PSOE ultimately abstained in Rajoy's investiture, allowing a PP minority government to form and avoiding a third election.
+Díaz's bid to become party leader was defeated in the May 2017 primary election, with PSOE members reinstating Sánchez on an anti-Rajoy platform.